Parachutes (Coldplay album)

-Parachutes is the debut studio album by British rock band Coldplay.
-It was released on 10 July 2000 by Parlophone in the United Kingdom.
-The album was produced by the band and British record producer Ken Nelson, except for one track, "High Speed", which was produced by Chris Allison.
-Parachutes has spawned the singles "Shiver", "Yellow", "Trouble", and "Don't Panic".
+Parachutes is the debut studio album by the British rock band Coldplay.
+It was released on 10 July 2000 by Parlophone in the United Kingdom and on 7 November 2000 by Nettwerk in the United States.
+Ken Nelson and the band co-produced all songs except "High Speed", which was produced by Chris Allison alone.
+Parachutes spawned four singles: "Shiver", "Yellow", "Trouble" and "Don't Panic", the latter being limited to Europe.
+"Sparks" gained notability in the 2020s after going viral on video platform TikTok.
+In support of the album, Coldplay embarked on the Parachutes Tour (2000–2001).